valentingol/cliconfig/README.md

 ## Installation

-In a new virtual environment, install the package with:
+In a new virtual environment, simply install the package with:

 ```bash
 pip install cliconfig